devgateway/www.developmentgateway.org/_posts/2013-07-02-better-total-resource-management-using-amp-data-in-nepals-budget-system.md

 created: 1372792426
 old_path: news/better-total-resource-management-using-amp-data-nepals-budget-system
 title: Better Total Resource Management Using AMP Data in Nepal's Budget System
-lede: Staff in Nepal’s Ministry of Finance now has even more effective tools for budgeting and planning, thanks to a new link between their Aid Management Platform and the national budget system designed around the International Aid Transparency Initiative (IATI) standard.
+excerpt: Staff in Nepal’s Ministry of Finance now has even more effective tools for budgeting and planning, thanks to a new link between their Aid Management Platform and the national budget system designed around the International Aid Transparency Initiative (IATI) standard.